vazome/vazome.tech/content/AWS/Compute/EC2.md

 ### Lifecycle hooks
 Allows us to run custom actions when ASG action is happening.
 When an ASG action happens (Launch/Terminate transitions) instances get paused in the flow, they wait.
-Until timeout, then CONTINUE or ABONDON ASG action or you explicitly resume ASG process with CompleteLifecycleAction (when you done what you wanted)
+Until timeout, then CONTINUE or Abandon ASG action or you explicitly resume ASG process with CompleteLifecycleAction (when you done what you wanted)

 Can be integrated with [[AWS EventBridge]] or [[AWS SNS]].
 ![[Pasted image 20230201015249.png]]